 - Quickly draining overly tensed muscles of inflammation.

-- Shutting down the so-called “spinal gate,” which can reduce pain as stated in the Melzack and Wall Gate Theory of Pain.
+- Shutting down the so-called “spinal gate,” which can relieve pain as stated in the Melzack and Wall Gate Theory of Pain.

-Overall, infrared can help rapidly reduce swelling by quickly eliminating inflammation, and decreasing swelling related pain.
+Overall, infrared can help rapidly reduce swelling by offering immediate inflammatory response and decreasing swelling-related pain.
 Regardless of the type of injury, infrared can speed up recovery and can help in efficient pain management.

 - Douglas Miller, American Institute of Ultrasound in Medicine Bioeffects Committee.
 “Overview Of Therapeutic Ultrasound Applications And Safety Considerations”.
 PubMed Central (PMC), 2013.
 Web.